Ayaz20009/RAG-Demo/README.md

 Getting Started
 Before you begin, ensure you have the necessary permissions and keys:

-## An Atlas cluster URI with read/write permissions.
+1. An Atlas cluster URI with read/write permissions.
-## An OpenAI API key for creating embeddings and posing questions to a large language model (LLM).
+2. An OpenAI API key for creating embeddings and posing questions to a large language model (LLM).
-## Jupter Notebook

 Installation
+Open terminal.
 Clone this repository to your local machine using Git:
 ```
 git clone https://github.com/Ayaz20009/RAG-Demo.git
 ```